Your Washing Machine Buying Guide – Everything You Need To Know!

 It might sound like there’s a lot to take in but don’t worry our in-depth washing machine buying guide can help, below we’ve outlined everything you need to consider when buying a washing machine.
 So, read through and then take what you’ve learned to get the best washing machine possible.

 The types and styles of washing machines are little confusing, in some cases the words are used interchangeably which can lead to more problems.
 But in the majority of cases, the style of washing machine refers to whether it is a front or top-loaded machine.
 So, what does this mean exactly?

 A front-loaded washing machine is the style of machine most people in the UK will think off.
 There are different design approaches, but they will always have a large circular door at the front of the machine.
 They are generally smaller and more compact, more energy efficient on average, and they usually have more special features like steam cleaning.

-However, they are usually noisier, their average wash time is longer, and they are usually more expensive.
 Top-loaded washing machines are very popular in the United States and while they are uncommon they are still available in the UK as well.

-The Types of Washing Machine – Integrated and Freestanding
+The Types of Washing Machine: Integrated and Freestanding

 So, we’ve looked at the styles of washing machines let’s take a look at the types instead.
 There’s some variation to this but in the majority of cases washing machines can be broken down into three separate types, let’s take a look at them in more detail.